strangeioc/strangeioc/StrangeIoC/README.txt

 4.0 Version history

 v0.5  - Initial public release
-v0.51 - Reorganized repo for simplicity/uniformity with Unity Asset Store.
-Deprecated Sequencer. v0.51a - To avoid errors on first install, renamed 'docs' to '.docs', which makes Unity ignore the folder.
+v0.5.1 - Reorganized repo for simplicity/uniformity with Unity Asset Store.
+Deprecated Sequencer. v0.5.1a - To avoid errors on first install, renamed 'docs' to '.docs', which makes Unity ignore the folder. v0.6.0 - Added Signals and improved Cross-Context support